convissor/login-security-solution/readme.txt

 == Changelog ==

 = 0.22.0 =
+* Track a given IP, user name, password combination only once.
 * Increase default value of login_fail_notify from 20 to 50.
 * Add the French translation.
 Thanks mermouy!